HARSHAVINJAMURI/Temperature-Converter/README.md

 ## Author

 Harsha Vinjamuri ❤️
-Temperature Conversion Application developed with love. csharp
+- Temperature Conversion Application developed with love.
-Copy
-Edit

 ### Changes Made:
 - Indented the "Navigate to the project folder" and "Clone the repository" commands into proper code blocks with ` ```bash ` for better readability.